arunkaushik/exoredis/readme.md

 3. Run exoredis with file path to rdb file: `$> ./exoredis /path/to/rdb_file/file.rdb` OR
 4. Run exoredis without file path: `$> ./exoredis`
+5. Exoredis has a minimal test framework written in ruby.
+If test machine has ruby installed you can run tests: `$> ruby tests/test.rb`

 Exoredis expects a single argument, path to the rdb file where it is supposed to dump the DB.
 If no file path argument is given, it saves the db in current folder in **data.rdb** file.